NYTGameHints

 Some words will feel obviously related to Hawaii only if you recognize the local context.
 That is usually more important than the surface category.

-How Today's Strands Puzzle Works
+How This Strands Archive Puzzle Works

 The strongest way to approach this puzzle is to keep the Hawaiian reading broad enough to test, but narrow enough to reject generic island vocabulary.
 If a candidate word only feels loosely tropical, it is probably not doing enough work.
 The better path is to look for a phrase that can explain food, music, and cultural markers in one frame.